 One HDR transfer function defined for use in television is the "Perceptual Quantization" (PQ) proposed by Dolby.
 This is defined as a display transfer curve, or EOTF.
 The curve is designed to minimize visibility of banding on a display over the brightness range of 0 to 10,000 cd/m2.
 SMPTE standardized the PQ curve in ST 2084.
 ST 2084 specifies the shape of the curve over a range of 0 to 1, but does not specify SDI code values for the 0 and 1 values.
-An informative annex in ST 2084 [8] gives examples of mapping the 0 to 1 range into the 10-bit space using the conventional range of 64 (black) to 940 (max white).
-Mappings are also shown for the ranges of 0-1023, and 4-1019.
+Table 9 in BT.2100 [6] describes the code mapping for both narrow range and full range code values.6

-The Ultra HD Forum has defined the term PQ10 to refer to the "base package" of parameters that PQ content typically has; i.e., the Perceptual Quantization EOTF described in ST 2084 [8] together with BT.2020 [3] color space and 10-bit depth.
-As such, PQ10 content or systems may or may not be metadata-capable.
-For example, HDR10 is a Phase A PQ10-based format that has the capability of including certain optional static metadata (see Section 6.1.5).
+The Ultra HD Forum has defined the term PQ10 to refer to the "base package" of parameters that PQ content typically has; i.e., the Perceptual Quantization EOTF described in BT.2100 [6] (which references ST 2084 [10]) together with BT.2020 [4] color space and 10-bit depth.
+As such,